whitrang/jiralite/README.md

 ## Key Features

+### Real Database Integration

+**All data in this application is fully integrated with a live Supabase database** – there are no mock data or placeholder values.
+Every feature, from user authentication to issue tracking, reads from and writes to actual database tables with proper relationships, constraints, and indexes.

+This includes:
+- User accounts and authentication
+- Teams and team memberships
+- Projects and issues
+- Comments and activity logs
+- Labels and notifications

+All CRUD operations are handled through Supabase queries with proper access control and validation.

 ### Soft Delete Pattern

 All deletable entities (teams, projects, issues) use soft delete with `deleted_at` timestamp instead of hard delete, allowing for potential recovery and maintaining referential integrity.